The techniques and principles of effective nonfiction communication

 Here are three important reasons:

-standards clearly expect students to develop basic reading
+The Common Core State Standards for literacy that California adopted in 2012 clearly expect all students to develop basic reading

 and writing facility with nonfiction prose during middle